Design Constraints: 7 Types Every UX Team Faces and How to Overcome Them [2026]

 • End-to-end delivery time (time)

-Traditional design workflows and image-based tools present many constraints for designers–most notably, prototyping fidelity and functionality which have many adverse effects, including:
+Traditional design workflows and image-based tools present many constraints for designers — most notably, prototyping fidelity and functionality, which have cascading adverse effects:

 • Inability to spot usability issues during the design process